UnionInternationalCheminsdeFer/OSDM/spec/catalog-of-code-lists.md

 | countries  | `urn:iso` | `std:iso:3166` | ISO Country Codes  | `urn:iso:std:iso:3166:CH`  |  `urn:iso:std:iso:3166:` |
 | currencies | `urn:iso` | `std:iso:4217` | ISO Currency Codes | `urn:iso:std:iso:4217:CFR` |  `urn:iso:std:iso:4217:` |

+## Proprietary values
+Be it to represent specific places, or any other type of reference data, some OSDM providers may need to extend a code set with proprietary values in order to support their use cases, while these values are unlikely to be relevant to the rest of the OSDM community.
+To do so, an OSDM provider should then use the following format for the proprietary values it wishes to extend the code set with :

+urn: X_<3 letters code for the provider>:<codetype identifier>:<value>

+For example: urn: x_zoo:paxtype:OLIPHANT

 ## Accommodation Type

 | Code | Description |